Author: Stephanie Bittle, LCSW

 I find many women in my practice constantly compare themselves to others, judge themselves in a negative light or expect themselves to be perfect.
 Do you find yourself saying things like: Is there something wrong with me?
 Do I act weird, stupid, or say the wrong things?
 Why don’t I have a partner?
 Am I too fat or thin, my breasts are too big, small or saggy, etc..?

 It’s almost impossible to feel comfortable with yourself (body and soul) when you analyze every aspect of how you live your life and focus on the negative voices that stem from these comparisons and expectations and leave you feeling worthless and low.
-Some of this comes from comparing ourselves to what people put on social media when we don’t know their reality.
+When we look at social media and see others having the “perfect life” we are not seeing the reality of each other’s lives.

 The reason we struggle with INSECURITY